Filed under: Cloud Engineering · AI Infrastructure · Local Lab

 npx -y @maximhq/bifrost

-Bifrost downloads a pre-compiled Go binary for your architecture (arm64 for M-series Macs) and starts immediately.
-You should see:
+Bifrost pulls a pre-compiled binary for your architecture (arm64 on M-series) and starts:

 Bifrost HTTP gateway starting...